While Italian cuisine needs little introduction, regional Tuscan food is a different kettle of anchovies.

 Ribollita translates as ‘reboiled’—another example of the music in the Italian language for even the most mundane of words.
 Its origins may reach into the pre-Renaissance era, when servants, clearing away the remnants of their lords’ banquets, reheated the leftovers for their own dinners.
 Alternatively, the name may have come from peasants making ribollita out of yesterday’s minestrone soup.

 A reboiling certainly takes place during the stew’s creation.
 After it’s been cooked, it’s left to sit overnight before being reheated the next day to serve.
 Those lucky enough to be sitting around the table will enjoy a thick, bready stew of creamy cannellini beans, earthy cavolo nero kale, and, ideally, a glass of Chianti Classico to wash it down with.

-After wandering the medieval streets of Florence, it’s a rite of passage to get in line at a trippai street stall and try a panino con lampredotto.
+After wandering the medieval streets that Florence is known for, it’s a rite of passage to get in line at a trippai street stall and try a panino con lampredotto.

 The beloved stewed offal sandwich of the Florentines offers a mouthful of deliciousness served with a side of history.
 In 13th-century Florence, the working classes, excluded from the banquets of their betters, contrived a delicacy from whatever meat remained available to them.
 The chosen cut was the abomasum—the fourth stomach of the cow—stewed and seasoned with black pepper before being served in a bread roll with salsa verde.

 This became the fuel that built Florence.
 Today, the love of a hot panino con lampredotto crosses all social and economic demographics.
 The name itself refers to the lamprey eel that the tripe is likened to in appearance.

 Lardo di Colonnata